create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### **inverse** (): SFRotation

-Returns a SFRotation object whose value is the inverse of this object's rotation.
+Returns an SFRotation object whose value is the inverse of this object's rotation.

 #### **multiply** *(rotation: SFRotation*): SFRotation